+A few summers ago I decided to create our own family summer reading program, and it is one of our FAVORITE summer activities.
 I want to pass that love of reading on to my children, and share with them my passion of summertime reading.
-Our library has a wonderful ummer reading program, but it’s fairly short, and can be (and usually is) completed in four weeks.
+Our library has a wonderful summer reading program, but it’s fairly short, and can be (and usually is) completed in four weeks.
+Now we do both, and love it!

 I punched out 2 inch circles in cardstock that say “I’ve read 20 minutes”, and “I’ve read a book!” (see free printable below), then distressed the edges using Distress Ink.
 To keep track of all the circles they earn, I thought the easiest way was to use one of my favorite things…buckets!
 I already had them for each of the kids, and they’re super easy to keep out for long periods of time.
 Ours go on a ledge in the family room, where they are in plain sight, and are easy to add to.